-Windows 10 Mail app is the default email client on Windows.
-It offers a plethora of features that should be enough for any Windows user wanting to connect multiple email accounts.
-It provides features like Focused Inbox, Caret browsing, @Mentions, sends email as attachments, Linked Inboxes, Swipe gestures, Signature, and more.
+Windows Mail app is the default email client on Windows.
+It offers many features that should be enough for any Windows user wanting to connect multiple email accounts.
+It provides features like Focused Inbox, Caret browsing, @Mentions, sends emails as attachments, Linked Inboxes, Swipe gestures, Signature, and more.

 You can also download Windows Mail from the Microsoft Store.

 Released in 2007, eM Client is a popular email client for Windows which offers email, calendar, and contacts management in its free version.
-The free version restricts to a single device license with two non-commercial email accounts.
+The free version is restricted to a single device license with two non-commercial email accounts.
 So if that works for you, definitely give it a try.

-The primary goal of eMClient is offering contextual information from your emails.
-Not only you get to see about the sender, but also it takes a look into communication history, attachment history, and agenda which can save a lot of time for anyone.
+The primary goal of eMClient is to offer contextual information from your emails.
+Not only do you get to see about the sender, but also it takes a look into communication history, attachment history, and agenda, which can save a lot of time for anyone.
 Download it from here.

 Starting with MailSpring, we are looking at free but modern email clients who have gone beyond Outlook and similar email clients.
-Not only they offer the same set of features, but the inclusion of the Read receipts, link tracking, automatic translation, spell check, make it stand out.
+They offer the same set of features, but the inclusion of the read receipts, link tracking, automatic translation, and spell-check makes it stand out.

-Here is the list of rest of the Features:
+Here is the list of the rest of the Features: